Request an Appointment

 For the first 3 days think about rest, ice, compress and elevation (RICE principles) to help with managing the pain and swelling.
 Rest (as much as possible under the circumstances) will also help with decreasing your cortisol levels which will improve your healing.
 We want to avoid excessive force on the healing tissue which may include managing any potential constipation or using some tools to help with easing bowel movements.
 You can also start gentle pelvic floor muscle training that is pain free – this can help reduce the swelling and feelings of pressure.
 In this period if you are feeling overwhelmed or have any negative emotions it is important to seek the appropriate care such as maternal support groups, doula, psychologist, etc. Remember you are not alone!

 Whether you had a vaginal delivery or cesarean section, at the 6 week mark you should have a check up with your OBGYN/midwife, who will assess the integrity of the tissues.
-They will deem you safe to return to activities however, they are basing this on tissue healing and not the symptoms you are experiencing.
+They will deem you safe to return to activities however, they are basing this on tissue healing and not the strength of your pelvic floor, core and rest of your condition to stand up to any and all activities.
 In France, postnatal women are encouraged to attend 6 pelvic floor physiotherapy sessions (covered by the government) to prevent or treat pelvic floor dysfunctions.
-Symptoms can present later in life so starting early will help set you on the right track.
+Symptoms can present later (after a women starts to become more active) so starting early will help set you on the right track and avoid these symptoms from developing.
 Postnatally, pelvic floor physiotherapists will assess are:

 • Integrity of C-section scar or vaginal tears